huss-osman/linux-fundamentals/linux/fundamentals/file-system.md

 ---

 ## Reflection
-Learning how the Linux file system is structured made navigation feel far less confusing.
-Understanding where files are typically stored helped me work more confidently and avoid making changes in the wrong locations.
+Learning how the **Linux file system** is structured made navigation feel far less confusing.
+Understanding where files are typically stored improved my confidence when working in the terminal and reduced the risk of making changes in the wrong locations.